Isonimus/M5PORKCHOP/README.md

     settings:
-        Karma Portal: OFF by default. enables captive portal (see below) SSID Cycle:   1-30 seconds (default 5s). how often to switch SSID
+        Karma Portal: OFF by default. enables captive portal (see below) SSID Cycle:   1-30 seconds (default 5s). how often to switch SSID Fixed SSID:   empty by default. if set, enables Evil Twin mode

+    MODES:

+        karma mode (default - Fixed SSID empty): the pig listens for probe requests and becomes whatever network devices are looking for.
+SSID cycles through captured probes.

+        evil twin mode (Fixed SSID set):
+            the pig broadcasts a specific SSID you configure. no cycling, no karma. useful for cloning a specific target network. toast shows "EVIL TWIN" instead of "KARMA ACTIVE".

     CAPTIVE PORTAL (when Karma Portal: ON):